-Five types of trees will be provided in bare root form.
-Bare root trees are light and easy to handle but require immediate planting.
-Three types of trees are provided in #7 air-pruned pots, a patented container about the size of a five-gallon bucket.
-The remaining nine species of trees are “balled & burlapped” (B&B), with root balls weighing 50 to 100 pounds.
-All of the trees will initially be five to 12 feet in height, with initial trunk calipers and mature sizes as indicated on the order form.
-They may be planted in the public right-of-way or on private property in the city, with an initial limit of six trees per single-family residential property.
-School PTO’s, businesses and homeowners associations are encouraged to purchase larger quantities.
+Six types of trees will be provided in bare-root form.
+Bare-root trees are light and easy to handle but require immediate planting.
+Twelve types of trees are provided in #7 air-pruned pots, a patented container about the size of a 5-gallon bucket, usually weighing 20-30 pounds.
+All of the trees will initially be five to ten feet in height, with initial trunk calipers and mature sizes as indicated on the order form.
+They may be planted in the public right-of-way (tree lawns) or on private property in the city, with an initial limit of six trees per single-family residential property.
+School PTOs and homeowner’s associations are encouraged to purchase larger quantities.

-Participants must make arrangements to pick up and plant their own trees and are responsible for all maintenance, pruning and watering.
-The trees must be picked up on Saturday, April 23 between 8 a.m. and noon (postponed from Saturday, April 16) at the Belleview Service Center at 1800 West Belleview Avenue.
-Detailed tree planting instructions will be provided.
+Participants must pick up and plant their own trees and are responsible for all maintenance, pruning and watering.
+The trees must be picked up on Saturday, April 20, between 8 a.m. and noon at the Belleview Service Center at 1800 West Belleview Avenue.
+Planting instructions will be provided.
 Volunteers will plant trees for those who are physically unable.

-Interested citizens should fill out the application and return it with a check payable to the City of Littleton.
-The trees are available on a first-come, first-served basis with a March 21 application deadline.
-After this deadline, call 303-795-3766 to check on tree availability.
+Interested citizens should complete the Tree Order Form and return it with a check payable to the City of Littleton.
+The trees are available on a first-come, first-served basis with a March 18 application deadline.
+After this deadline call 303-795-3766 to check on tree availability or for more information.